AdobeDocs/core-services.en/help/interface/attributes.md

 ---
-title: Customer Attributes
+title: "[!DNL Customer Attributes]"
-description: Learn about the Customer Attributes in Experience Cloud.
-Discover how to upload Customer Attribute data for use in Adobe Analytics and Adobe Target.
+description: Learn about [!DNL Customer Attributes] in Experience Cloud.
+Discover how to upload customer attribute data for use in Adobe Analytics and Adobe Target.
 solution: Experience Cloud,Target,Analytics
 feature: Customer Attributes
 role: Admin